Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

     * If `config.error_mode` is `'fail_fast'`, the Executor terminates the entire pipeline.
     * If `config.error_mode` is `'resilient'`, the Executor traverses the graph downstream from the failed job, marks all its dependents as `CANCELLED`, and continues executing other independent branches.
 5. **Reporting:** At the end of the run, the Executor provides a summary report of all job statuses.

+#### 3.1.1.
+Configuration Validation Routine

+The Executor's "Fail-Fast" validation is performed in three phases:

+1. **Schema and Structural Validation:** Checks the basic "grammar" of the configuration (e.g., required fields, data types, unique names).
+2. **Graph and Logical Validation:** Checks the "meaning" and integrity of the workflow, including:
+    * Verifying the dependency graph is a valid DAG via topological sort.
+    * Ensuring all dependency recipes and parameter links are valid (e.g., a `.where('rank', ...)` clause refers to an existing parameter).
+    * Confirming the parameter sweep will result in at least one run.
+3. **Environment Validation:** Checks for external prerequisites, such as:
+    * The existence and licensing of required toolboxes (e.g., Parallel Computing Toolbox).
+    * Write permissions for the specified storage path.

 ### 3.2.
 The Configuration